 This option is recommended for students planning a career in medicine or dentistry.
 See below for advising guides for other pre-health science careers.

-The BS in Biology provides a core curriculum (General Biology Curriculum), if admitted Fall qtr 2013 or later, choose this one: (General Biology Curriculum); but allows students flexibility in selecting elective courses that will best suit their career aspirations.
+The BS in Biology provides a core curriculum (General Biology Curriculum); but allows students flexibility in selecting elective courses that will best suit their career aspirations.
 Advising guides for different areas of interest provide recommended courses and, for most guides, information about careers and preparation for post-graduate study.
 Students are encouraged to work closely with their academic advisors in the selection of courses and career preparation.

 Advisor: Dr. Paul Spruell